trawick/edurepo/STATUS.md

 Three worst issues in teacher interface
 =======================================

-1. a logged in user can manipulate data for another user
+1. no way to delete or edit a course definition
-2. no way to delete or edit a course definition
+2. XXX
 3. XXX

 Three worst issues in demo interface